 Great Cookbooks that Make Great Gifts!

 If you’re a rhubarb fanatic, this is the book for you!
 This new cookbook will satisfy every rhubarb craving with 101 recipes for bread, muffins, main dishes, salads, soups, cookies, bars, cakes, cobblers, condiments and beverages, all using rhubarb.
-Here is a sample of a recipe in the cookbook for Rhubarb Crunch.
+You’ll never be left wondering what to do with your summer rhubarb harvest again!

 Rada offers 43 titles of very unique cookbooks that you won’t find elsewhere.
 Here are just a few titles: